-The difficulties of this already challenging situation are redoubled if the family member who has been placed in a nursing home begins to have inadequate hygiene, poor nutrition or, most troubling, unexplained cuts, bruises, burns, bedsores or broken bones.
-Nursing home patients often do not get the quality care that they deserve, and there have been many well-publicized instances (and sometimes patterns) of lapses in treatment.
-This negligence is a serious problem that can have deadly results.
+The difficulties of this already challenging situation are redoubled if the family member who has been placed in a nursing home later begins to experience difficulties with inadequate hygiene, poor nutrition or, most troubling, unexplained cuts, bruises, burns, bedsores, or fractures

-From our offices in Pikeville, we have helped people throughout Eastern Kentucky and beyond since 1998.
-Let us put our experience to work for you.
+From our offices in Pikeville, we have helped people throughout Eastern Kentucky and Central Kentucky for over 30 years.
+Leverage our experience to work for you and your family member.

 A Climate of Risk

-Nursing home abuse has many causes, primarily ones related to not having enough qualified employees.
-Understaffing can lead to overworked employees’ taking their stress out on the patients.
-In addition, understaffing can result in neglect because there is less time for individual care.
-Employees may also feel that they are not paid enough money to deal with the intensely personal situations that can occur.
-Furthermore, some nursing home employees are inadequately trained and cannot cope with the emotional aspects of the job.
+Nursing home abuse has many causes, primarily ones related to absence of enough qualified caregivers.
+Understaffing leads to overworked employees who can sometimes take their stress out on elderly patients.
+In addition, understaffing can lead to neglect because there is less time for individual care.
+Employees may also feel they are not paid enough money to deal with the intensely personal situations that can occur.
+Furthermore, some nursing home employees are inadequately trained and cannot cope with the emotional aspects of their jobs.

 Find The Right Nursing Home For Your Loved One